CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-2.md

 Cannot stop a body check.

+#### Helm of Her Secrecy

+–=– In fact, you can play multiple Helms of Her Secrecy in one chain of effects.
+The player must make sure that he does not take the option of playing Eowyn out of his hand until the first copy played is resolved. –=–

 #### Here, There, or Yonder?

 The ally does not have to be chosen or played until after the dice are rolled.